Rishit-dagli/personal-website/_pages/nerf-us.md

 <table>
   <tr>
     <td class="text-column">There are a few challenges common when using previous medical NeRF methods and standard methods: the need for high-quality, diverse datasets, capturing intricate details like <span style="color:red">tissue interface locations</span> critical for medical diagnosis, accurately modeling transparent and reflective surfaces.
-There are quite a few <span style="color:red">NeRF artifacts</span> that appear when using these methods in-the-wild.
+There are quite a few <span style="color:red">NeRF artifacts</span> that appear when using these methods in the wild.
 In contrast to this, our approach (as shown) produces artifact-free reconstructions with minor details accurately reconstructed.</td>
     <td class="image-column"><img src="../assets/img/nerf-us/param.png" alt="Showcasing boundaries." style="max-width: 55%; margin: 0 auto;"></td>
   </tr>
 </table>

 ## How does <span class="dnerf">NeRF-US</span> work?

-Our goal is to produce a 3D representation given a set of ultrasound images taken in-the-wild and their camera positions.
+Our goal is to produce a 3D representation given a set of ultrasound images taken in the wild and their camera positions.
 The first step of our approach relies on the training of a <span style="color:red">3D diffusion model</span>, which can serve as geometric priors for our NeRF model.
 This diffusion model produces an 32 x 32 x 32 occupancy grid.
 To create this diffusion model, we finetune the 3D diffusion model on a small dataset of voxels around the human knee generated synthetically.

 <img src="../assets/img/nerf-us/diffusion.png" alt="How to create diffusion model?" style="max-width: 90%; margin: 0 auto;">